New Jersey and South Carolina currently forbid any harvesting of horseshoe crabs, and Delaware restricts harvesting to males only.

 Despite their common name, horseshoe crabs are not really crabs (crustaceans), but are more closely related to spiders and scorpions.
 Atlantic horseshoe crabs (Limulus polyphemus), which swarm U.S. coastlines each summer from Maine to Mexico, have been called “living fossils” because they predate the dinosaurs by more than 200 million years.
 Their smooth, hard shell (exoskeleton) is shaped like a horseshoe (thus the name).
 They use their long tails as rudders in the water and to flip themselves if they get overturned on the beach.
 They are tremendous reworkers of sediments and feed on a variety of marine worms and invertebrates, including some commercially important fish.

 Horseshoe crabs also are important ecologically.
-Loggerhead sea turtles and more than 20 species of migratory birds, loggerhead sea turtles, and a myriad of commerical and recreation fish and crab species rely on the crabs’ eggs as an annual boon to their diets.
+More than 20 species of migratory birds, loggerhead sea turtles, and a myriad of commerical and recreation fish and crab species rely on the crabs’ eggs as an annual boon to their diets.